The Symbolism of Starry Night

 • A central ruined temple sits quietly in the trees, partially sunlit.

-• Tiny human figures in robes approach or stand still near the structure — giving scale, but also a ritualistic feeling.
+• Tiny human figures in robes approach or stand still near the structure, giving scale, but also a ritualistic feeling.

-The Forest Isn’t Just Background — It’s the Main Character
+The Forest is the Main Character

 Forests, in mythology, are never just trees.
 They’re places of transformation, danger, rebirth.
 Think of Dante, fairy tales, or ancient druids.
 You go into the woods, and you never come out the same.

-In Arnold Böcklin’s forest, nature is sacred — not because it was made by a god, but because it outlives them.
+In Arnold Böcklin’s forest, nature is sacred, not because it was made by a god, but because it outlives them.

 Ruins in the Wild or Symbolic Religion in Decline?